gutoamg/Jobs-Display/README.md

 # Briefing

-This responsive card model uses highly browser compatible CSS and HTML, besides some Javascript for filtering the cards accordingly to the menu options when they are selected.
-The way the cards are filtered is not optimized, but for this case it fits the project well.
+This __responsive__ card model uses __highly browser compatible CSS and HTML__, besides some __Javascript__ for filtering the cards accordingly to the menu options when they are selected.
+The way the cards are filtered _is not optimized_, but for this case it fits the project well.

-The Design was given to me through a Figma file and I followed it precisely.
+The Design was given to me through a __Figma__ file and I followed it precisely.

 # Screenshots
 ### All jobs page